slava1713/ner_n_sentinel2/ner/README.md

 ## Model Selection

 For the NER task, I opted for a state-of-the-art approach using a pre-trained BERT (Bidirectional Encoder Representations from Transformers) model.
 BERT is known for its powerful contextualized embeddings, making it an excellent choice for sequence labeling tasks like NER.
+Here is reference to model [BERT Model](https://github.com/huggingface/transformers)

 ## Training and Results

 The training process involved fine-tuning the pre-trained BERT model on the custom NER dataset.
 The model demonstrated solid performance, accurately identifying mountain-related entities in the text.
-The precision, recall, and F1-score metrics reflected the effectiveness of the chosen model architecture.

 ## Conclusion